Dendrobyte/CHILDES-CSV-Conversion/README.md

 You can find all code files in the `Code` folder.
 The main script that should be run is `Main.py`, but uses the other files.
 Just maintains cleanliness of code.

 You can find all exported CSVs, or put CSVs to modify, in the `Results` folder.
 If I revisit this project I might allow CSVs to be edited from other directories, but for now it is what it is.
 You can find a sample CSV in there right now, but otherwise the folder is gitignored.
+The program is not optimized by any means, so you must ensure you also have a `Downloaded` folder, just as in the release zip and the file structure of this repository.
+I did error catching where things showed up frequently, but when in doubt read the prompts!

+Thanks for stopping by, and if you have any questions feel free to reach out via email or on Twitter, `@Mobkinz78` :D